C. J. Ramone: Ramones

 Ward replaced original band member Dee Dee Ramone, though Dee Dee continued to write songs for the band.
 Ward went to the audition with the sole purpose of jamming with the Ramones; he was not "nervous or intimidated" as he did not expect to get the job but much to his surprise, he did.
-After being discharged from the Marines and learning 40 Ramones songs in five weeks, Ward played his first live show with the band on September 30, 1989.
+After being discharged from the Marines and learning forty Ramones songs in five weeks, Ward played his first live show with the band on September 30, 1989.
 Adjusting to the Ramones' play style was one of the biggest challenges he had, as Ward was originally a fingerstyle bassist as opposed to Dee Dee's signature downpicking technique.
 He eventually learned to adapt by lowering his bass down to his kneecap and wearing sweatbands to protect his wrists.

 Ward sang many well-known Ramones songs (including those previously sung by Dee Dee) and gave the band a younger image.
-In the documentary End of the Century: The Story of the Ramones it is stated that when Ward joined the Ramones he was seen as a breath of fresh air into the band.
+In the documentary End of the Century: The Story of the Ramones it is stated that when Ward joined the Ramones he was seen as a breath of fresh air for the band.
 Johnny Ramone says he knew immediately when Ward auditioned to replace Dee Dee that he was right, commenting that he "had the right look".
 When the Ramones were inducted into the Rock and Roll Hall of Fame original Ramones drummer, Tommy Ramone, credited Ward with "keeping the band young".

 Ward was the youngest member of the Ramones when he joined, by nine years.
 He also shared a birthday, October 8, with bandmate Johnny Ramone.
-While Ward's first live show with the Ramones was on September 30, 1989, in Leicester, England, his official debut with the band was actually three weeks earlier on September 4 during the Jerry Lewis MDA Telethon that aired on WWOR-TV in New York.
+While Ward's first live show with the Ramones was on September 30, 1989, in Leicester, England, his official debut with the band was three weeks earlier on September 4 during the Jerry Lewis MDA Telethon that aired on WWOR-TV in New York.
 Ward played with the band for the remainder of their run prior to their dissolution on August 6, 1996.